 Wyoming's Cancer Plan

 Wyoming’s Cancer Control Plan 2016–2020 is a strategic plan to reduce the cancer burden in our state.
 It is designed to provide guidance to individuals and organizations spanning a wide range of health and social disciplines that can play a role in controlling cancer.
-All aspects of the cancer continuum are addressed including: primary prevention, early detection and screening, treatment, quality of life and end-of-life care, as well as cross-cutting issues such as: advocacy, eliminating disparities, research, and surveillance.
+All aspects of the cancer continuum are addressed, including: primary prevention, early detection and screening, treatment, and quality of life and end-of-life care, as well as cross-cutting issues such as advocacy, eliminating disparities, research, and surveillance.
 Wyoming’s plan has been revised with updated goals and measurable objectives to support continued cancer control efforts through 2020.

-This Plan builds on the hard work and collaborations that have made comprehensive cancer control a success in Wyoming.
+This plan builds on the hard work and collaborations that have made comprehensive cancer control a success in Wyoming.